dklink/waddell_wind_archive/README.md

 # README

+This is a project I undertook to better understand deploying cloud applications.
+It's a simple image archival / retrieval system.
+It's been archiving since late Nov.
+2024, and you can view a basic frontend into the archive [here](https://storage.googleapis.com/waddell-wind-misc/basic.html)!

+Following are instructions for setting up the system yourself!

 ## Setting Up Cloud Infrastructure
 We can provision resources in an automated and more reproducible way using Terraform.
 Install terraform and navigate to the `infrastructure` directory.